Expert Cat Care Advice

 Why Do Cats Hate Closed Doors?
 The Psychology of Feline Control

 Why does your cat scream at the bathroom door while you shower, only to immediately walk away once you open it?
-Uncover the deeply territorial nature of an apex predator, the fear of missing out, and the biological need for an escape route.
+Uncover the territorial nature of an apex predator, the fear of missing out, and the biological need for an escape route.

 KittyCorner Team